 You must know about the physical attributes of a good quality emerald so that you can check out its ingenuity.
 Another way is to have it examined by an expert before you close the deal.
 Following are some points to check before you buy this gemstone:

 The primary color of emeralds is green, while they can occur in hues which vary from yellow-green to blue-green.
-A fine emerald stone is the one which is well saturated and its primary hue of green is vivid and bright.
+A fine emerald stone is the one which is well saturate and its primary hue of green is vivid and bright.

 Clarity of Emerald Gemstone

 In fact, the gemstones which have minor flaws are considered to be authentic.
 It is very rare to find such emeralds, in which surface breaking fissures are absent, which is why most of them are treated to improve their clarity.

-Hardness of Emerald Gemstone
+The hardness of Emerald Gemstone

-A handy tip is to buy loose emerald gemstones and then have them studded in a ring, so that you can check out the minute details of the emerald gemstone.
+A handy tip is to buy loose emerald stone and then have them studded in a ring so that you can check out the minute details of the emerald gemstone.